 Year course.
 Camerata is an advanced singing group that explores a wide variety of genres and styles from 16th-century madrigals to contemporary pop songs.
 Singers will be expected to prepare choral repertoire for public performance; build and practice exemplary vocal and breathing technique, tone production, and diction; hone their sight-reading and musicianship skills; expand their individual potential within a group; and identify the historical context for the choral selections and explain their cultural relevance.

 Year course.
-This is a performance-oriented course designed for string, woodwind, brass and percussion players who wish to play classical music with fellow musicians.
+This is a performance-oriented course designed for strings, woodwind, brass and percussion players who wish to play classical music with fellow musicians.
+Music performed will include pieces from the Baroque, Classical, Romantic, Modern, Pop and movie music genres.
+Before enrolling, students must have knowledge of their instrument and have played for at least two years.
 Several performances are scheduled throughout the year.

 In addition to regular rehearsals and performances, there may be occasional sectionals, master classes, and musical quizzes scheduled.

-The pieces will be performed at various Cate events throughout the year.
+The pieces will be performed at various Cate events and off campus throughout the year.

 Spring trimester.
 Students will study the elements of music and create longer-form compositions, including electronic, jazz, film and classical.